-There is a passage in Psalm 142:4 that was brought to light in my soul early one morning in the emergency room in Warner Brown Hospital.
-I was the surgeon on call to the ER this particular night and was soundly sleeping until the telephone rang at our home at 3 AM.
+There is a passage in Psalm 142:4 which was brought to light in my soul early one morning in the emergency room at Warner Brown Hospital.
+I was the surgeon on call to the ER this particular night and was soundly sleeping until the telephone rang at our home at 3 A.M.
 These were the days prior to ER physicians who are hired to stay on-site and treat most every emergency including lacerations.
 My responsibilities as the surgeon on-call were to treat every surgical emergency from simple lacerations to major traumatic wounds.

-The ER nurse informed me that she had just admitted a patient who had been drinking alcohol in a local bar; had gotten into an argument and sustained multiple facial lacerations that needed repair.
-I knew this was going to take about 2 hours, so my sleep for the night was essentially over.
-While driving to the hospital, I had a major struggle in my heart with a wicked attitude toward this person whom I did not know.
+The ER nurse informed me she had just admitted a patient who had been drinking alcohol in a local bar, had gotten into an argument and sustained multiple facial lacerations which needed repair.
+I knew this was going to take about two hours, so my sleep for the night was essentially over.
+While driving to the hospital I had a major struggle in my heart with a wicked attitude toward this person whom I did not know.
 My thinking was something like this; “Why in the world would a person be drinking whiskey in a bar at this hour and then have the ignorance to get into a fight?
-He doesn’t have the slightest concern that the doctor, who has to come and sew him up, has major surgical cases scheduled at 7 AM and needs his rest!”
-By the time I got to the ER, I had worked myself into a state of anger toward this man whom I had never met.
+He doesn’t have the slightest concern for the doctor who has to come and sew him.
+He could care less the one to sew him up has major surgical cases scheduled at 7 A.M. and needs his rest!”
+By the time I got to the ER I had worked myself into a state of anger toward this man whom I had never met.

-I half-heartedly introduced myself to Tony, a 60 year old man who was unshaven with a 3 day-old beard.
-He reeked of whiskey or cheap wine, and was barely coherent in speech.
-I discovered he was unemployed and had no insurance to cover the large hospital charges he would incur, and certainly was unable to pay my much smaller fee for such a service.
+I half-heartedly introduced myself to Tony, a 60 year old man who was unshaven with a three day-old beard.
+He reeked of whiskey or cheap wine and was barely coherent in speech.
+I discovered he was unemployed and had no insurance to cover the large hospital charges he would incur and was certainly unable to pay my much smaller fee for this service.
 So here I was in the early morning hours, stuck in the emergency room, with no prospect of further rest and no possibility of any financial reimbursement.
-The more I thought about it, the less I liked Tony and the more resentful I was of him and people like him.
-I would describe my attitude as civil, but certainly not kind nor compassionate.
-I sutured his multiple lacerations as quickly as I could, without taking much time with the cosmetics, and engaging him in as little conversation as possible.
-If Tony had gauged my Christian witness to him on a scale of 1 to 10; with 10 being the highest, I am certain I would have received a 1.
-In his present state; however, he wasn’t able to guage much of anything.
+The more I thought about it the less I liked Tony, and the more resentful I was of him and people like him.
+I would describe my attitude as civil but certainly not kind nor compassionate.
+I sutured his multiple lacerations as quickly as I could, without taking much time with the cosmetics and engaging him in as little conversation as possible.
+If Tony had gauged my Christian witness to him on a scale of one to ten, I am certain I would have received a one.
+In his present state, however he wasn’t able to gauge much of anything.

-When I finished and Tony was bandaged and ready to be released, I went into the small adjacent staff room where there was coffee available, and a quiet place to write on the medical record.
+When I finished and Tony was bandaged and ready to be released, I went into the small adjacent staff room where there was coffee available, and it a quiet place to write on the medical record.
 A good friend and medical colleague was there also.
 He had been treating a young patient with a severe nose bleed and had finally gotten the bleeding stopped.
-He asked me why I was there, to which I responded as I was sipping the hot coffee, “I’ve been sewing up a character named Tony that is so drunk, he can hardly speak.
+He asked me why I was there, to which I responded as I was sipping the hot coffee, “I’ve been sewing up a character named Tony who is so drunk he can hardly speak.
 I don’t know why we have to keep treating such sorry excuses of humanity like him, and especially in the middle of the night!”
 I seemed to have felt better by getting all of that out.
-My friend listened quietly to my tirade, and then softly said, “Isn’t it a wonderful thing, that our Savior died for characters like Tony, just like He died for us.”
-I suddenly didn’t feel so well, and was ashamed that my flesh had so ruled my thoughts, my words and my actions that I failed to see just how much value that the Lord Jesus had placed on Tony, and what little value I had placed on him.
+My friend listened quietly to my tirade, and then softly said, “Isn’t it a wonderful thing our Savior died for characters like Tony just like He died for you and me.”
+I suddenly didn’t feel so well and was ashamed my flesh had so ruled my thoughts, my words and my actions.
+I failed to see just how much value the Lord Jesus had placed on Tony, and what little value I had placed on him.

-Psalm 142:4 is a cry from David, at a time when he was hiding in a cave, and could not tell that anyone cared for his safety or his soul.
-The world is full of desperate people who have lost hope that there is anyone who has the slightest concern for them, whether they live or die.
-My experience with Tony in the emergency room that night, combined with the gentle rebuke from my Christian colleague, changed my heart.
+Psalm 142:4 is a cry from David at a time he was hiding in a cave and could not tell whether anyone cared for his safety or his soul.
+The world is full of desperate people who have lost hope there is anyone who has the slightest concern for them whether they live or die.
+My experience with Tony in the emergency room that night combined with the gentle rebuke from my Christian colleague changed my heart.
 I saw my role as a Christian physician more clearly.
-God called me to serve others with gladness; to consider every appointment as divine, and to value everyone’s soul as much as He does.
+God called me to serve others with gladness, to consider every appointment as divine, and to value everyone’s soul as much as He does.
 Thank you Tony for allowing me the privilege to serve you.
 God loves you and so do I.